A Nightmare on Overwhelm Street

 With each fall, I’d landed in the messy archetypal terrain of my psyche where patterning had started.
 This time, though, I made like the ancients.
 And yet, I didn’t need to know a single myth or the names of mythical characters.

 It came down to personifying.
 A word—a label—is like a sword.
 It can cut you.
-You can’t engage with an ‘it’.
-You can’t take on a thing.
-See it as the swordsman, though, and it’s a different story.
+But it’s an ‘it’.
+A thing.
+You can’t engage with an ‘it’/thing.
+Imagine this ‘it’/thing as a swordsman, though, and it’s a different story.

 That’s what ancient storytellers did.
 They gave human form to thoughts, emotions, actions, and conditions.
 They made them multidimensional characters—divine and profane.
 In short, they made them relatable.